Wrong Turn 2: Dead End: Plot

-Dale manages to escape and battles Three Finger, ending the fight after Dale shoots the cannibal into the lake with a shotgun.
-He then enters the mutant family's cabin and finds the old gas station attendant, who reveals how the cannibals' mutations were caused by inbreeding and effluent dumped in the river from an abandoned paper mill 30 years ago.
+Dale escapes captivity and battles Three Finger, ending the fight by shooting the cannibal into the lake with a shotgun.
+He then enters the mutant family's cabin.
+He finds the old gas station attendant, who reveals how the cannibals' mutations were caused by inbreeding and consumption of effluent dumped in the river from an abandoned paper mill 30 years ago.
 The man, who is revealed to be the grandfather of Three Finger and the two other inbred mountain men who have been killed, attacks Dale to avenge their deaths.
 After a brief skirmish, Dale kills the old man by blowing him up with a stick of dynamite.
-Meanwhile, the three other contestants are eating some meat found by Amber and Jonesy when Nina returns to explain her story.
-They then realize that they have been eating Kimberly's leg and attempt to escape but Nina separates from the group while they're fighting Brother and Sister.
-Jake rescues Nina from a pit and they jump into the river to escape Sister.
+Meanwhile, when Nina returns to explain her story, the three other contestants are eating some meat found by Amber and Jonesy.
+They then realize that they have been eating Kimberly's leg.
+They attempt to escape, but Nina gets separated from the group while they fight Brother and Sister.
+Jake rescues Nina from a pit, and they jump into the river to escape Sister.

-After Amber and Jonesy are killed while searching for help, Nina and Jake enter the mill and find a garage with vehicles stolen from prior victims.
-They find the RV, and Jake enters it only to witness M being decapitated by Ma on a live feed monitor inside.
+After Amber and Jonesy are killed while looking for help, Nina and Jake enter the mill and find a garage with vehicles stolen from prior victims.
+They find the RV, and Jake enters it only to witness Ma decapitating M on a live feed monitor inside.
 Nina and Jake attempt to leave, but the cannibals capture them.

-The next day, while the two are held hostage, Dale sneaks into the compound to distract the cannibal family who were eating their dinner and manages to kill Brother and Sister with a dynamite stick attached to an arrow.
-He frees Nina and Jake, but is killed by Ma and Pa, who are incensed by the deaths of their children.
-Nina successfully escapes, but Jake wanders into a room fitted with a tree debarker, where he is attacked by Ma and Pa.
-Nina returns to the mill and kills Ma and Pa with the debarker.
-Nina and Jake find Kimberly's abandoned sportscar and drive away.
+The next day, Dale sneaks into the compound to distract the cannibal family who were eating dinner.
+He kills Brother and Sister with a dynamite stick attached to an arrow.
+He frees Nina and Jake but is killed by Ma and Pa, who are incensed by the deaths of their children.
+Nina successfully escapes, but Jake wanders into a room fitted with a large meat grinder, where he is attacked by Ma and Pa.
+Nina returns to the mill and kills Ma and Pa with the meat grinder.
+Nina and Jake find Kimberly's sportscar and drive away.

-Meanwhile, Three Finger has survived and is seen raising the mutant family's baby, feeding it with a bottle of effluent and a human finger.
+Three Finger, who survives being shot by Dale, nurses the mutant baby, feeding it with a bottle of effluent and a human finger.